tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 3: Specifying purchased TinyMCE plugins and toolbar/menu items

-Extend the [TinyMCE configuration]({{ site.baseurl }}/configure/) to include any additional purchased plugins and associated toolbar and menu items.
+Extend the [{{site.productname}} configuration]({{ site.baseurl }}/configure/) to include any additional purchased plugins and associated toolbar and menu items.
 Refer to the following enablement guides for more information:

 * [Mentions]({{ site.baseurl }}/plugins/mentions/)
 * [{{site.cloudfilemanager}}]({{ site.baseurl }}/plugins/drive/)